 The idea that the private market would ignore these liabilities, and suppliers to the employers are highly likely to take the same view as the banks and investment banks, is inconsistent with market behavior during the financial crisis which began as early as August 2007.
-In fact, even the Government Sponsored Enterprises which were AAA rated credits saw that market participants will make their own valuation of an issuers' liabilities.
-In June and July of 2008, the market became very concerned about the value of the mortgages that underpinned Fannie Mae and Freddie Mac mortgage backed securities.
-The market reaction was so swift that Congress enacted the Housing and Economic Recovery Act of 2008 in less than four weeks and which authorized Treasury to purchase unlimited amounts of Fannie Mae and Freddie Mac securities.
+In fact, even the Government Sponsored Enterprises which were "AAA" rated credits saw that market participants will make their own valuation of an issuers' liabilities.
+In June and July of 2008, the market became very concerned about the value of the mortgages that underpinned Fannie Mae and Freddie Mac mortgage backed securities and their retained portfolios.
+The market reaction was so swift that Congress enacted the Housing and Economic Recovery Act of 2008 in less than four weeks which authorized Treasury to purchase unlimited amounts of Fannie Mae and Freddie Mac securities.
 Today, both entities remain in conservatorship, Treasury owns \$196.4 billion of Senior Preferred Stock in both and has commitments for another \$254 billion if needed, and the Federal Reserve owns more than \$1.4 trillion of Fannie and Freddie MBS, all of which says a lot about how the market continues to view the GSE's a decade later.

-Separately from the banks and capital markets, the insolvency of Central States and the liabilities that would be imputed to employers will also be a topic for the accounting profession, including the Financial Accounting Standards Board (FASB).
-Withdrawal liability has been a topic that many accountants have discussed with their employer clients, and those discussions become more real when you actually have a plan insolvency.
+Separate from the banks and capital markets, the insolvency of Central States and the liabilities that would be imputed to employers will also be a topic for the accounting profession, including the Financial Accounting Standards Board (FASB).
+Withdrawal liability has been a topic that many accountants have discussed with their employer clients, and those discussions become increasingly real the closer we are to a systemically important plan insolvency.
 FASB made changes to multiemployer accounting in 2010, and the insolvency of a systemically important plan may attract interest in this new phenomenon of plans going insolvent without a mass withdrawal.

 The insolvency of Central States will damage the ability of employers to make contributions to other funds that are currently healthy in which they currently participate.
-While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by this weakening of its employer base, it is safe to say that the plan will be in a significantly less stable position going forward.
-The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other plans as well.
+While it is impossible to say with certainty how severely a currently well-funded plan like Western Conference would be impacted by a financial weakening of its employer base, it is safe to say that the contributing employers will be in a significantly less stable position going forward.
+The problem will also spread to other Teamster plans as the contributing employer overlap is an issue for other Teamster plans as well.